mntzrr/monux/README.md

 The wire protocol is still unstable and may change between releases.
 For now, you should ensure that all servers and clients are running the same version.

 Known shortcomings:
-- Touchpads have partial support, the behavior is wrong when you lift your finger and put it back on the touchpad.
-There's probably an issue with drivers.
-Mice and keyboards meanwhile seem to work fine across a variety of models and types.
 - Clipboards are not synced across devices.
 I would like support for this.
 Currently, Nikau doesn't have access to clipboard contents as it only interfaces with uinput, but if e.g. Wayland offers an interface for this then I don't think there's a problem supporting it.
 - Nikau does not work on OSX or Windows, and I don't have any plans to add support for them.